Strategic Lead Team

 Mrs Suzanne Lewis- Director of Teaching and Learning

-I am also the class teacher for Da Vinci class and the Director of Learning for year 5.
+I am also the Director of Learning for year 3 and 4.
 I continue to love my job as each new day brings new challenges, new learning (for myself and the pupils) and no two days are ever the same!

 In my spare time, I embrace any creative opportunity from learning new art or craft skills to singing and dancing.
 Inspiring learners to be creative is always at the heart of my teaching as in the words of Albert Einstein, ‘Creativity is intelligence having fun!’